Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Firstly, I made a space base generator with randomly placed modules, which implies randomly placed gates.

 Secondly, it is rare that "just rooms" are needed.
-Usually, additional restrictions are imposed on each room, which can affect its shape, location, and the number of entrances.
-Therefore, it is necessary to be able placing rooms respecting the position of the doors.
+Usually, additional restrictions are imposed on each room affecting its shape, location, and the number of entrances.
+Therefore, it is necessary to place rooms respecting the position of the doors.

 Let's do it.